wp-plugins/microkids-related-posts/readme.txt

 == Installation ==

 1. Download the plugin and unzip,
-1. Put the related-posts folder in your wp-content/plugins folder,
+1. Put the microkids-related-posts folder in your wp-content/plugins folder,
-1. Activate the plugin through the Wordpress admin,
+1. Activate the plugin through the WordPress admin,
 1. The plugin will automatically display related posts underneath your posts content.
 You can change this and some other settings through the plugins options page under Settings > Related Posts.
 1. Check out the Related Posts options under the Settings menu to further customize!